lukaszmichalskii/technical-documentation-analyzer/README.md

 description of the architecture model, to the description of the system in the programming language.
 The aim of the project is to automatically create a description of the system using the OWL/RDF language based on the available technical documentation, using NLP technologies offering Named Entities Recognition and Relations Detection mechanisms.
-The result of the project will be an ontology for describing software solutions from a functional and non-functional perspective, and an automatic mechanism for creating a Semantic Knowledge Graph based on it, describing the system based on the knowledge contained in the technical documentation.
+The result of the project is an ontology for describing software solutions from a functional and non-functional perspective, and an automatic mechanism for creating a Semantic Knowledge Graph based on it, describing the system based on the knowledge contained in the technical documentation.

-### Deep Convolutional Neural Network
+### Deep Neural Network

-System was designed to handle technical documentation content related with autonomous car's industry therefore own Named Entities Recognition CNN was developed.
+System was designed to handle technical documentation content related with autonomous car's industry therefore own Named Entities Recognition DNN was developed.
 Model required compatibility with [spacy](https://spacy.io/) library that is why we used spaCy as training interface.
 Training procedure was made on the dataset related to Formula Student series, and documentations publicly available on the Internet, annotated using [NER Annotator for SpaCy](https://github.com/tecoholic/ner-annotator) tool.

-NER model are available for download here: [ner_latest.zip](https://drive.google.com/file/d/1hWuZuLUB3ZQTjpHtGNaGeznxM-X4fWJ4/view?usp=sharing)
+NER model are available for download here: [ner_latest.zip](https://drive.google.com/file/d/1hWuZuLUB3ZQTjpHtGNaGeznxM-X4fWJ4/view?usp=sharing) and is provided in version release files.

 ## Installation